neha2ingle/path-finder-app/README.md

 ## Development

 - >= IE 11 support for dev
    Project is setup to run on IE 11 and above.
-Also configured same for dev mode
+Also configured same for dev mode.

 - HTTPS support: Project supports HTTPS protocol.

 - flow support

-- Debugging, with VS Code extenstions
+- Debugging, with VS Code extensions

 ## Testing

 React testing library, Jest, mock-axios is used to facilitate testing.
 Internal leaflet map mock is created to test map behaviour.